HyunP-dev/HyunP-dev/README.md

-Nice to meet you, I'm Park Hyun, majored in big data at Hallym University.
+Nice to meet you, I'm Park Hyun, majored in information science at Hallym University.
 I work in the field of digital forensics currently while writing forensic scripts as you can read my repositories.

 ### Laboratory Activities
 - Embeded Lab (2021.
 08. ~ 2023.
 12.)